How to Collect Rent Online Amidst Social Distancing

 Share the information

-We suggest an in-depth training during your new-hire/on-boarding program, followed by refresher trainings for the entire team every 2-3 months.
+We suggest an in-depth training during your new-hire/on-boarding program, followed by refresher training for the entire team every 2-3 months.
 Require new associates to attend training webinars hosted by your payments provider.

 Curious to know how well your team currently understands your digital rent payment system?
 Copy and customize the pop-quiz below to gauge their knowledge.